cloudera/CML_AMP_RAG_Studio/docs/rag-studio-quickstart.md

 Note on configuration (CML + CAII):

 - If your CML deployment and CAII (Cloudera AI Inference) endpoints (LLM, Embeddings, Rerankers) are in the same environment, the app validates Studio configuration with CAII.
-- If no valid configuration is detected, after clicking “Get started” you will be redirected to Settings to configure the Studio.
+- If no valid configuration is detected, you will be redirected to Settings to configure the Studio.
+- For a breakdown of each option, see Studio Settings configurations in the [UI Guide](rag-studio-ui-guide.md#studio-settings-configurations).

 ## ![settings-no-data](images/settings-studio-settings-no-data.png)